vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

   - Memory: 8 GB RAM
   - Graphics: Vulkan 1.4 capable

-> The Wine builds provided by Vinegar have been compiled to utilize the SSE4.1 CPU instruction set for further optimization, so CPUs that don't support this instruction set are unable to run Studio.
-There is little reason to change this, as Sober requires at least said CPU instruction set in order to run.
+> [Vinegar's own Wine builds](https://github.com/vinegarhq/kombucha) have been built to use the SSE4.1 CPU instruction set for better performance, so CPUs that don't support it are unable to run Studio out of the box.
+Sober requires at least SSE4.1 to run, so there is little reason to change this behavior.

 ## Installing Vinegar